How to Color like a grown-up – The Best Tools for Adult Coloring

 A top quality pencil sharpener – OF course, to keep your pencils in good form, invest in a great sharpener.
 IF you’re using a manual sharpener (not electric) hold the pencil in your weak hand while sharpening to avoid broken points.

 A cushion for your fingers – When you’re coloring a lot and intently, you’ll find that it can be hard on your fingers!
-Get a good old pencil cushion to protect.
+Get a good old pencil grip to protect.

 What are YOUR best tools for adult coloring?
 Got any tips for how to color like a pro?!
 Comment below!